- 1 Are you planning to BUILD a new HOUSE in Bangalore?

 MEETING with the Architect after the House Plans are finalized:

-- Once floor plans and Elevations are finalised now you need to discuss on the budget and discuss and take suggestions on what construction materials to be implemented on site.
+- Once floor plans and Elevations are finalized now you need to discuss the budget and discuss and take suggestions on what construction materials to be implemented on-site.

 - Discuss preparation blueprints that are needed for submitting for plan sanction from BBMP / BDA.
 Also, discuss if there will be any building violations that will be there concerning actual sanction drawings.